VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FACE_GESTURE_FEATURE.md

 ## Conclusion

-The Face & Gesture Assistant brings natural, hands-free interaction to VATSAL.
+The Face & Gesture Assistant brings natural, hands-free interaction to BOI.
 With computer vision-powered face detection and gesture recognition, you can now interact with your AI assistant more intuitively than ever before!

 ---